fairydust/OpenNotes/README.md

 # OpenNotes

 Fairydust is an effort for the new internet.
-Let it begin.